lopess-project/lopess-hyperledger-backend/README.md

 * Host 1

-`$ peer chaincode instantiate -o orderer0.ordererOrg1.example.com:7050 --tls --cafile /opt/gopath/src/github.com/hyperledger/fabric/peer/crypto/ordererOrganizations/ordererOrg1.example.com/orderers/orderer0.ordererOrg1.example.com/msp/tlscacerts/tlsca.ordererOrg1.example.com-cert.pem -C scka-channel -n mycc -v 1.0 -c '{"Args":[]}' -P "AND ('Org1MSP.peer','Org2MSP.peer')" --peerAddresses peer0.org1.example.com:7051 --tlsRootCertFiles /opt/gopath/src/github.com/hyperledger/fabric/peer/crypto/peerOrganizations/org1.example.com/peers/peer0.org1.example.com/tls/ca.crt`
+`$ peer chaincode instantiate -o orderer0.ordererOrg1.example.com:7050 --tls --cafile /opt/gopath/src/github.com/hyperledger/fabric/peer/crypto/ordererOrganizations/ordererOrg1.example.com/orderers/orderer0.ordererOrg1.example.com/msp/tlscacerts/tlsca.ordererOrg1.example.com-cert.pem -C scka-channel -n mycc -v 1.0 -c '{"Args":[]}' --peerAddresses peer0.org1.example.com:7051 --tlsRootCertFiles /opt/gopath/src/github.com/hyperledger/fabric/peer/crypto/peerOrganizations/org1.example.com/peers/peer0.org1.example.com/tls/ca.crt`

-The last part defines the endorsing policy of the channel, which means a transaction needs to be endorsed by at least one peer of org1 AND one peer of org2.
+There is also the option of defining a specific endorsement policy for the channel.
+Therefore, simply add '-P "AND ('Org1MSP.peer','Org2MSP.peer')"' as an argument.
+This policy defines that a transaction needs to be endorsed by at least one peer of org1 AND one peer of org2.
+Default is the OR operator.
 When this is done, we can invoke and query transactions.

 # Invoke and query chaincode